SALES AND SHIPMENT TERMS AND CONDITIONS

 6.4.
 Additional costs for overtime and installation delays caused by the customer as well as work not included in the order confirmation or work resulting from defective stock will be charged separately.
 Fine cleaning of the premises after assembly is to be carried out by the customer at their own expense.
 Unless otherwise agreed in the contract, the installation services offered by VOGLAUER do not include the installation and connection of any types of electrical appliances or lighting fixtures.
 Unless otherwise agreed, this work shall be commissioned separately by the customer at their own expense to be carried out by an appropriately authorised contractor.
 Packaging material must be disposed of by the customer at their own expense.

 7.1.
-The customer must immediately check goods delivered for any defects, i.e. within three working-days.
-Incomplete or incorrect deliveries as well as immediately apparent defects must be reported to VOGLAUER in writing immediately after receipt of the goods; defects and errors which are not immediately apparent must be notified as soon as they are discovered.
+The customer must immediately check delivered goods for any defects, i.e. within three working-days.
+Incomplete or incorrect deliveries as well as immediately apparent defects must be reported to VOGLAUER in writing immediately after receipt of goods; defects or errors which are not immediately apparent must be notified as soon as they are discovered.
 The notification must clearly indicate the nature and extent of the alleged defect.
 If defects and errors are not notified promptly, the delivery shall be deemed to have been accepted and correct and no warranty claims may be made.
 The customer fulfils his obligation to check and give notice of defects by checking the goods for visible quantitative or qualitative defects using appropriate methods (please see following “Appropriate Testing Methods”).
 Appropriate testing methods are the following, although this is not an exhaustive list: (i) the checking of the delivered quantity of goods, (ii) the visual inspection of the packaging and (iii) the inspection of visible damages caused by transport or other matters.
 Obvious defects shall be notified by the contracting party within a period of two working-days.
 The timely dispatch of the notice of defects shall suffice to comply with this deadline.
 Each notice of defects shall only be effective when provided in writing.

 9.1.
 VOGLAUER is only liable for damages outside the scope of application of the Product Liability Act if VOGLAUER is guilty of intent or gross negligence.
 Liability for slight negligence is excluded as well as compensation for consequential damage and financial loss, loss of profit, loss of interest and damage from third-party claims against the customer.